 Structure and focus are essential for achieving goals.
 Outlining a framework for positive change is exactly what meal prepping can offer.
-I have seen and also personally experienced the benefits of preparing my nutrition, tweeting little things to create big change, and quickly seeing results.
+I have seen and also personally experienced the benefits of preparing my nutrition, tweaking little things to create big change, and quickly seeing results.
 Through my years of experience, I have learned how to meal prep—and I have developed some key do’s and don’ts, which can help you be successful.

 Take a look at what meal prepping is and why it can help you.
 The concept revolves around the key health and fitness cornerstones of weight management, consuming enough high quality macronutrients, ensuring the consumption of nutritious meals, and of course…. the economics of grocery shopping.

 There is no set demographic that should desire the aforementioned benefits more than another.
 If you are simply trying to save time or reach an athletic goal, meal prepping is right for you.
 Personalization in meal prepping keeps eating and preparing your food fun and interesting.
-Trudging away towards a health goal can be tough for some, food should not hinder your progress or dissuade you.
+Working towards a health goal can be tough for some; food shouldn't hinder your progress or dissuade you.

 1. Do find a day that you can prep a few meals.

 Meal prep time should be a fun and creative time.
-Studies have shown that researching, shopping, and then preparing your food brings us much greater satisfaction and health than ordering from a menu.
-I recommend shopping and preparing your meals on the same day, perhaps a Sunday when you have a more relaxed schedule.
+Studies have shown that researching, shopping for, and then preparing your food brings us much greater satisfaction and health than ordering from a menu.
+I recommend shopping and preparing your meals on the same day, perhaps a Sunday when you may have a more relaxed schedule.
 Prepping on the same day you shop alleviates clutter in your refrigerator as well as food waste.
 Grab a friend and make it a party.
 Teamwork and success go hand in hand.

 Don't over prep.